shapeshed/shapeshed.com/content/posts/circular_shapes_and_patterns_in_illustrator.md

-{
-  "title": "Circular shapes and patterns in Illustrator", "date": "2007-08-02T00:00:00+01:00",
++++
+date = "2007-08-02T00:00:00+01:00"
-  "description": "Making circular shapes and patterns in Illustrator is straightforward using a simple technique.
-Here's how to save yourself some time. ", "tags": [
+description = "Making circular shapes and patterns in Illustrator is straightforward using a simple technique.
+Here's how to save yourself some time. " tags = ["Illustrator", "Design"] title = "Circular shapes and patterns in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## A simple start